 Steam-hauled through rugged landscapes to remote Stranraer

-This morning you leave Edinburgh and head west towards Glasgow to pick up the line to Paisley and onwards to Irvine, eventually reaching the Firth of Clyde.
+This morning you leave Edinburgh double headed steam hauled by B1 61264 and a Black 5 and head west towards Glasgow to pick up the line to Paisley and onwards to Irvine, eventually reaching the Firth of Clyde.
 Passing through the golf links of Troon and Prestwick, you follow the Ayrshire Coast Railway to the seaside town of Ayr, where you’ll return later in the day.
 First, however, you enjoy a scenic rail journey south along the Scottish west coast, to the sea port of Stranraer on Loch Ryan off the Irish Sea, through landscapes that inspired poet Robert Burns, who was born near Ayr.
 The railway was built by the Glasgow & South Western Railway Company and joined up with the Portpatrick & Wigtownshire Joint line for the last few miles to Stranraer.
 It’s noted for some severe gradients, particularly the 1-in-54 climb away from Girvan and the lengthy 1-in-67 climb through Barrhill.
 On arrival at Stranraer you’ll have time to either visit the town while your steam locomotives are serviced or take in the brisk air off Loch Ryan.
 You’ll return northward later to Ayr for an overnight stay.

 Friday 3rd May